-These delicious Air Fryer Baked Apples are tossed with lots of cinnamon and caramelized to perfection.
-Use them on top of pancakes, to serve alongside ham or pork, or just eat them straight out the pan topped with loads of cinnamon whipped cream!
+These delicious Air Fryer Baked Apples are tossed with lots of cinnamon and caramelized to perfection!
+Use them on top of pancakes, to serve alongside ham or pork, or eat them straight out of the pan topped with loads of cinnamon whipped cream!

-Welcome fall!
+Welcome to the fall season!
 Now let’s get down to business with our cozy apple and pumpkin recipes, shall we??!

-I LOVE using my air fryer as an oven around the holidays for side dishes and smaller items so I can have my oven free for larger things like ham or turkey!
+I LOVE using my air fryer as an “unfancy convection oven” around the holidays for side dishes and smaller items so I can have my oven free for larger things like ham or turkey!
 Not only that, but I LOVE not having to turn on my oven for every single thing I want to bake!
-The air fryer uses way less energy and cooks my stuff faster….helloooo?!
-WINNING!
+The air fryer uses way less energy and cooks my stuff faster….#winning!

 If you want an air fryer apple dessert, let’s do this thing right!
 Ooey gooey goodness, here we come!

 - Delicious, caramelized apples that scream fall coziness!!

 - No need to tie up your oven!
 These cook in a pan right in the air fryer!

 - A delicious, easy air fryer dessert with very little effort!

 - So versatile!
 You can use these apples as a dessert, for breakfast, or as a topping for french toast or pancakes!

 - A great use if you have extra apples from fall apple picking!